Burzum: Post-imprisonment and retirement (2009–2020)

 Soon after being released, Vikernes started writing new tracks (nine metal tracks and an ambient intro and outro) for an upcoming Burzum album.
 According to Vikernes' recounts, several record companies were interested in releasing his first album in eleven years.
 He stated about the new album, "I want to take my time, and make it the way I want it.
 It will be metal, and the fans can expect genuine Burzum."

-The album was going to be originally titled Den hvite guden (The White God), but he later decided to change it to Belus, which was released by the independent record label Byelobog Productions (byelobog is the transliteration of "белобог" in Slavic languages, meaning 'white god') on 8 March 2010.
+The album was going to be originally titled Den hvite guden (The White God), but he later decided to change it to Belus, which was released by the independent record label Byelobog Productions (byelobog is the transliteration of "белобог" in Slavic languages, meaning 'white god', Belobog) on 8 March 2010.
 It was also announced that a movie would be released in 2010, based on Varg Vikernes' life in the early 1990s.
 The movie would mainly draw inspiration from the book Lords of Chaos, with the film being of the same name.
 Vikernes expressed his contempt towards both the movie and the book upon which it is based.

 A second new album of original Burzum material, Fallen, was released on 7 March 2011, followed by a compilation album, From the Depths of Darkness, containing re-recordings of tracks from Burzum's self-titled album and Det som engang var, on 28 November 2011.
 A third new studio album of original material, titled Umskiptar, was released in May 2012.
 Sôl austan, Mâni vestan ("East of the Sun, West of the Moon"), Burzum's first electronic album since 1999, was released in May 2013.
 On 27 April 2013, a song was posted on the official YouTube channel of Vikernes, titled "Back to the Shadows".
 In a blog post, Vikernes stated that "Back to the Shadows" would be the last metal track released by Burzum.

-The album The Ways of Yore was released in June 2014.
+Another album, The Ways of Yore, was released in June 2014.

-In June 2018, in a video posted on his YouTube channel, Vikernes stated that "[he had] moved on [from Burzum]", saying "bye bye" to the project.
+After a period of inactivity, Vikernes posted a video on his YouTube account in June 2018 announcing that "[he had] moved on [from Burzum]", saying "bye bye" to the project.

 In July 2018, a YouTube user named Hermann posted unreleased materials of Uruk-Hai from 1988 to 1990 and Burzum's Bergen prison recordings from 1994, which he received from Tiziana Stupia.

 In October 2019, Vikernes posted a tweet saying he intended to release another album as Burzum.
 He announced that the tentative name of the album would be Thulêan Mysteries, which would have 23 songs.
 The tracks from the album were previously used as background music on Vikernes' YouTube channel, which was taken down the same year.
 Vikernes also said that the music of Thulêan Mysteries is meant to be used as a background soundtrack for his MYFAROG role-playing game.
 On 18 December, Vikernes tweeted the album cover for Thulêan Mysteries and announced its release date as 13 March 2020.

-Thulêan Mysteries was released on 13 March 2020.
-Vikernes has stated that it would be the final Burzum album.
+Vikernes has stated it would be Burzum's last album at the time.